redhat-performance/satperf/README.md

 ### Note

-1. Before running satperf, check `conf/satperf.conf`, create `conf/satperf.local.yaml`
+1. Before running satperf, check `conf/satperf.yaml`, and create `conf/satperf.local.yaml`
-   and configure any owerrides there (e.g. RHN credentials, Satellite setup details and pbench settings).
+   and configure any owerrides there (e.g. RHN credentials, Satellite setup details etc).

 2. Make sure that all hosts you are going to use have SSH certificate deployed for user root and private certificate is configured in your `conf/satperf.local.yaml`.